vinceskahan/v5wiki/logwatch.md

 ```
 Use the --debug option to see exactly what logwatch is doing.

-If you have configured rsyslog to put weewx logfiles into a location other than /var/log/syslog, modify the logfiles/weewx.conf file.
+If you have configured rsyslog to put WeeWX logfiles into a location other than /var/log/syslog, modify the logfiles/weewx.conf file.

 To look for different log messages or adjust the report formatting, modify the perl script /etc/logwatch/scripts/services/weewx

 ## What does it look like?

-The weewx logwatch script summarizes all of the known weewx messages and provides a summary such as number of images generated, number of upload failures, etc.  Any unrecognized log messages, such as exceptions or other failures, are listed after the summary.
+The WeeWX logwatch script summarizes all of the known WeeWX messages and provides a summary such as number of images generated, number of upload failures, etc.  Any unrecognized log messages, such as exceptions or other failures, are listed after the summary.

 Here is an example of the output from a daily run of logwatch (thank you vince :)